Date(s) - 23/03/2013

 Anna Mavromatidi was born in Russia.
 She studied the piano at the State Saratov College of Music and the State Saratov Music Conservatoire, specialising in teaching accompaniment and chamber music.
 In 1996 her family moved to Greece where Anna taught and performed extensively.
 Anna’s further education took her to the RCS (formerly Royal Scottish Academy of Music and Drama) Glasgow, where she obtained her Postgraduate Diploma in Performance (Solo) in 2001 and a Masters Degree in Performance (Chamber Music) in 2002.
 Throughout her time at the RCS, Anna has been heavily involved with Chamber music.
 She has won numerous prizes and awards, including The John D Miles Prize (Accompaniment) and The Ian D Watt Award (Chamber Music).
 Anna has extensive performance experience, with recitals in Russia, Greece and Britain.
 Currently Anna is a lecturer at RCS Piano Department.
 She is also accompanist to Glasgow Philharmonic Male Voice Choir and Glasgow Cathedral Choral Society.
 Anna teaches piano at Clifton Hall School, Edinburgh.
 Most recent performances include recitals at Lentfest (Glasgow), Glasgow West End Festival and Edinburgh Fringe Festival.
 In August 2011 in collaboration with Oksana Mavrodii (Soprano) Anna recorded her first CD “Romantic Russian Songs”.Category(ies)

 Online bookings are now closed for this event.
-A small number of tickets are available on the door on a first come, first served basis.
+A small number of tickets are available on the door on a first come, first serve basis.